codebar/manual/_posts/2014-12-19-becoming-a-sponsor.md

 Workshops are currently held weekly in London and Brighton, and every forthnight in Cambridge.
 Weare also trying to get Codebar to more cities, in and out of the UK.
 If you are a sponsor interested in helping get Codebar started in your city, we'd be delighted to talk to you about hosting and sponsoring regular events.

-In addition to our weekly workshops, occasionaly we hold one-day courses for existing and new students on more specialised topics (like HTTP Fundamentals, Git, Public Speaking etc) and one-events promoting open source.
+In addition to our weekly workshops, occasionaly we hold one-day courses for existing and new students on more specialised topics (like HTTP Fundamentals, Git, Public Speaking etc) and one-day coding events.

 All of Codebar’s events are run on a volunteer basis, with every subject expert and coach giving their time for free.